Bleeding Cool

 Bleeding Cool is an Internet news site, focusing on comics, television, film, board games, and video games.
-Owned by Avatar Press, it was launched by Rich Johnston on March 27, 2009.
-Avatar Press also publishes an associated magazine, Bleeding Cool.
+Owned by Avatar Press, it was launched by Rich Johnston in 2009.
+Avatar Press also publishes an associated magazine, also called Bleeding Cool.

 Content

 Among Bleeding Cool's features are a power list detailing the most influential people in the comics industry.

 In 2012, Bleeding Cool covered sexual harassment accusations leveled against DC Comics editor Eddie Berganza, beginning with an incident at WonderCon in Anaheim, California.
 Though that initial article was a blind item that did not name the victim or accused, four years later, Bleeding Cool named Berganza when it accused him of sexual harassment, and detailed how he had risen in the ranks at DC even after the accusations became known to his employers.
 This was followed by a November 2017 BuzzFeed report on accusations leveled against Berganza by several women that led to his termination from DC.

 In November 2017, Bleeding Cool broke the story that writer/editor C.B.
 Cebulski, who had recently been promoted to Editor-in-Chief of Marvel Comics, had written a number of Japanese-themed stories for Marvel in 2003 and 2004 under the pseudonym Akira Yoshida, which led to accusations of cultural appropriation, yellowfacing, and "Orientalist profiteering".